aayushrai/Reinforcement_learning/Model Free Reinforcement learning algorithms/README.md

 ## There are few approaches for solving these kind of problems

-1.Monte carlo approach
+* Monte carlo approach
-2.Temporal-Difference approach
+* Temporal-Difference approach

 ## Monte carlo approach